mattymaloney/mattymaloney.github.io/_posts/2016-03-24-aws-ec2-rds-linux-apache-php-wordpress-mariadb.md

 find /var/www -type f -exec sudo chmod 0664 {} \;
 ```

+Put ssl certificate, key, and bundle somewhere, maybe in `/etc/pki/tls`, and enable the cert in the port-443 virtual host.

 Setup port-80 and port-443 virtual hosts for phpMyAdmin.
 The port-80 virtual host will force traffic to the port-443 virtual host.

-The phpMyAdmin port-80 virtual host should look something like this:
+The phpMyAdmin port-80 virtual host must come before the `_default_:80` virtual host that we're using for the wordpress site, and it should look something like this:

 ```
 <VirtualHost *:80>